FN14 Use of University Tangible Non-Capital Property, Capital Property, Supplies and University Services

 See Procedure CR2004 Accountability for Transfers of Items of Value (except equipment) for complete details when transferring currency and/or documents.

 Gifting, or giving away, University property – whether to an individual or to another institution – is generally not permitted.
 Exceptions include when there is a benefit between the University and another non-profit organization.
-All exceptions must be approved by the Associate Vice President for Finance and Corporate Controller before the property is donated.
+All exceptions must be approved by the Associate Vice President for Budget and Finance before the property is donated.

 To protect both the employee and the University and to maintain official records to determine if University property has been returned from an employee leaving University employment or an off-campus location, an electronic questionnaire, generated through Workday, will be sent to the employee’s manager for completion.